 I kept photography as a hobby shortly after that.

 And of all things, food photography is my latest poison.
-Photographing my kids is easy, but our dinner?
+Photographing my kids is easy, they are so darn cute and there’s always a great moment to photograph.
+But our dinner?
 With terrible light, a dark kitchen and a family eagerly waiting for their meal, I threw my hands up in defeat.

-I finally put my foot down this past month and spent some precious time to practice and practice.
+But I knew I had it in me and I kept at it and practiced and practiced.
 I emailed fellow food bloggers, sought advice from photography friends, and deleted hundreds of bad pictures until I got the hang of it.